nuitrcs/github-reu/README.md

 Welcome to the GitHub training!!

-David making people use vim.
+David showing people how to use vim.